Skip to main content

 What it means

-An MQL (marketing qualified lead) is a contact marketing has scored as ready for sales follow-up based on a combination of fit (matches the ICP) and intent (took a buyer-signal action).
-It is the operational handoff line between marketing and sales.
+An MQL (marketing qualified lead) is a contact marketing has scored as ready for sales follow-up based on fit (matches the ICP) and intent (took a buyer-signal action).
+It is the handoff line between marketing and sales.

 MQL